raspberrypilearning/rpi-sensehat-emulator/en/step_1.md

 from sense_emu import SenseHat
 ```

-If you later want to run your code on a real Sense HAT, just change the import line back.
-All other code remains exactly the same.
+If you later want to run your code on a real Sense HAT, just change the import line as shown below.
+All other code can remain exactly the same.

 ```python
 from sense_hat import SenseHat